dpatlut/GA-Clone/w02/d02/Instructor/callbacks_lesson_guide.md

 ##Review Problem
 - Write a Mean function that expects an array of numbers as an argument.
-- Add an array of grades to each student in the Classroom object you created this morning.
+- Add an array of grades to each student in the Classroom object included in the Exercises folder.
 - Use the Mean function to output the average grade for each student.
 You should use descriptive output, i.e. "Student name in soandso class has an average grade of XXX"